July 21, 2019

 DCFC Seb Harris – Miss 1-1

 DCFC Moussa Gueye – Goal 2-2

 DCFC Steven Carroll – Miss 2-2

 DCFC Shawn Lawson – Miss 2-3

 Cleveland.
-This is not the AFC Cleveland team, that began in 2012 like us, re-branded.
-That Cleveland team, which we faced three times in semi-final matches (2012, 2013, and 2015) was terminated from the NPSL due to its financial situation after the 2017 season.
+This is not the AFC Cleveland team that began in 2012 like us.
+They’ve re-branded.
+The first incarnation of the Cleveland team, which we faced three times in semi-final matches (2012, 2013, and 2015) was terminated from the NPSL due to its financial situation after the 2017 season.
 A number of AFC Cleveland players sought an investor and found one who established Cleveland SC.